 If you are looking for a discreet unique and pristine place that only few people know about, then this spot will have you saying Wow!
 Anna Maria Island is one a most luxurious charming beach destinations you can find.
 Anna Maria Island is a barrier island on the Coast of Manatee County with the Gulf of Mexico surrounding its borders.

 This beach is considered a hidden gem and is not real obvious to find.
-Bean Point is an area located at the very northern tip of the island and holds as much beauty as it does history along with it.
+Bean Point is an area located at the very northern tip of the island and holds as much beauty as it does history.
 Don’t be alarmed when you see dozens of pelicans and sea birds falling from the sky diving for fish here!
+On a side note; the rip currents and waves can be quite rough.
+So many people primarily come here just to see the beautiful beach or simply sit and watch a sunset versus going into the water.

 Bean Point History